Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Application to Changes in Antarctica Elevation

 We fitted the model and predicted the validation data using the methodology outlined in Section~\ref{sec:estimation} with $m = 50$.

 We first analyze the estimated spatial warping function in order to assess its characterization of the physical properties of the ice sheet domain.
 Figure \ref{fig:application_spatial_warpings} shows the estimated spatial warping function.
+In general, a region on the geographical domain that has more variability will be expanded on the warped domain, while a region with lower variability will be contracted.
+The estimated warping function can therefore yield insights into the physical properties of different regions in our domain.
 We see that there is a large expansion of the warped domain outside of the grounding line, which is defined as the line that separates the grounded ice from the ice shelf (floating ice), indicating that elevation change is more variable for floating ice than for grounded ice.
 This was expected: Ice shelves differ from grounded ice in that they are freely floating on the ocean surface, therefore their flow characteristics are not governed by bedrock topography.
 Instead, the ice shelf provides buttressing back stresses to the grounded ice, regulating its flow into the ocean.
-When the ice is freely floating, elevation rates are much more spatially heterogeneous, in part due to the impact of basal melt caused by warmer ocean currents \citep{gourmelen2017channelized}.
+When the ice is freely floating, elevation rates are much more spatially heterogeneous, in part due to the impact of basal melt caused by warmer ocean currents which has high spatial variability \citep{gourmelen2017channelized}.
 We also see an expansion in the warped domain in the central part of the ice stream trunk.
 In this central part, the warping acts as a shear, in such a way that vertical lines in $G_{\svec}$ become diagonal in $D_{\svec}$ (see top right panel of Figure \ref{fig:application_spatial_warpings}).
 This warping is reflective of the ice velocity (bottom left panel of Figure \ref{fig:application_spatial_warpings}) which begins to change direction in this part of the domain.
 The high ice velocities \citep[which can reach 4 km per year;][]{Mouginot2014} can facilitate large changes in $\Delta h/\Delta t$.
 The sharp transition from compressed to expanded regions of the warped domain are also indicative of the steep bedrock topographic gradient of the ice stream (see bottom right panel in Figure \ref{fig:application_spatial_warpings}), which is grounded on much deeper bedrock than the rest of the drainage basin.
 It is this bedrock geometry that constrains the spatial structure of the grounded ice sheet flow.
-The combination of these two geophysical quantities, ice velocity and bedrock topography, allow for much greater spatio-temporal variations in ice thickness change in this region, modulated by the response of the ice shelf to changes in oceanic driven melt forcing.
+The combination of these two geophysical quantities, ice velocity and bedrock topography, allow for much greater spatio-temporal variations in ice elevation change in this region through changes in ice dynamics, modulated by the response of the ice shelf to changes in oceanic driven melt forcing.
 As such, the estimated warping function is encapsulating the large variations in geophysical processes occurring over short spatial length scales.
 In contrast, elevation change over the rest of the ice sheet is driven by small fluctuations in snowfall, leading to a more spatially homogeneous signal, and hence a contraction in the warped domain.
+Note that information about ice velocity, bedrock topography and the grounding line is not used for estimating the warping function: the warping approach is able to capture physical properties of the region solely from the observations of elevation changes.